INFORMED CONSENT TO TREATMENT

 II.
 PAYMENT AND CANCELLATION POLICY

 Mended Wing Counseling only accepts PPO insurance plans, some private insurance plans, and private pay at this time.
-Payment is expected at the time of your appointment.
-Cash, check and all major credit cards are accepted forms of payment.
+Payment is expected at the time services are provided.
+Cash, check, and all major credit cards are accepted forms of payment.
 Rates are subject to change at any time.
 Rates may be reduced based on predetermined sliding scale.
 Insurance rates are based on individual plans and should be clarified prior to your first appointment if you have any questions pertaining to the co-pays.

 Individual Counseling Session: $150.00 (75 Minutes)

 If you fail to cancel a scheduled appointment, we cannot use this time for another client and you will be billed for the entire cost of your missed appointment.
-A full fee is charged for missed appointments or no show cancellations with less than a 24-hour notice.
+A full fee is charged for missed appointments or no show cancellations with less than a 48-hour notice unless due to illness or an emergency.
 A bill will be emailed directly to all clients who do not show up for or cancel an appointment.
 Voicemail, text message, and email are available 24 hours a day, 7 days a week; so, if you are unable to reach your therapist directly, please communicate in one of the aforementioned methods to ensure that your attempt to cancel your appointment is received.
 Thank you for your consideration regarding this important matter.